 Disclosures

 CS has received honoraria from Mitsubishi Tanabe Pharma Canada for participating in scientific medical advisory boards and for presenting at ALS CME events.
 She has also received stipends for consultancy work for Biogen.
 She is the chair of the CALS (Canadian ALS Research Network) and in that capacity sits on the scientific medical advisory board for ALS Canada.
-She is the site PI for several multicenter clinical trials, including trials sponsored by Mitsubishi Tanabe, AL-S Pharma, Sanofi, Calico, and Cytokintetics.
+She is the site PI for several multi-centre clinical trials, including trials sponsored by Mitsubishi Tanabe, AL-S Pharma, Sanofi, Calico, and Cytokintetics.
 CS is an author of references cited in this topic.

 Acknowledgements